 In 1972 SACA agreed to meet SACBOC.
 One of SACBOC's demands was for merit selection to the national team following mixed trials.
 In the 1972/73 season, SACBOC rejected SACA's offer to select its own team.
 After the failure to establish a trust fund in 1972, which offered SACBOC equipment and coaches, SACA with the help of the South African Cricket Board formed the Cricket Council of South Africa.
-The Council's purpose was to create a liaison SACA.
-SACBOC between SAACB and and to have consultations on matters concerning cricket.
+The Council's purpose was to create a liaison have and to SACBOC and SACA.
+SAACB between consultations on matters concerning cricket.
 SACA insisted that each body should retain its identity and that cricket should continue to be played as in the past.
 SACBOC refused to be part of the Council, as this would have meant acceptance of cricket played along racial lines.